 The medicines used to slow and prevent blood clotting like aspirin, clopidogrel, diclofenac, enoxaparin, and ibuprofen have dangerous side effects like excessive bleeding, hemorrhage, back pain, and headaches.

 6. Arthritis Management

-With arthritis drugs (diclofenac sodium), people may develop a leaky gut and heart disease, whereas with curcumin, treatment is safe and doesn’t have any adverse side-effects.
-The countless benefits of curcumin helps to treat people suffering from different types of arthritis.
+With arthritis drugs (diclofenac sodium), people may develop a leaky gut and heart disease, whereas with curcumin, treatment is safe and doesn’t have any adverse side effects.
+The countless benefits of curcumin help to treat people suffering from different types of arthritis.